saguileran/Acoustics-Instruments/Experiment/Measurements/Flute/Edisson/README.md

 Everything was analyzed with audacity.

 In all cases the musical notes do, re, mi, fa, sol, la, si were recorded.

+SEGUNDAS MEDICIONES.

+Recordings made following the proposed measurement protocol.
+The microphone from the same phone was used.